 Sara is the Director of Programs at Excellerate Foundation.
 Prior to her time at Excellerate, Sara’s postgraduate professional focus was in mental health services with a special emphasis on trauma therapy practices as well as serving as a clinical supervisor for the NWA region.
 Sara has also worked as an Employee Assistance Program (EAP) contract manager, served as a lecturer for the University of Arkansas School of Social Work and provides supervision for social work licensure.

 Sara received her Bachelor’s Degree in Family and Human Services from John Brown University and a Master of Social Work degree from the University of Arkansas.

-Previous to Hark at Excellerate Foundation, Christy worked at the Children's Advocacy Center of Benton County in various roles; Bilingual Advocate and Bilingual Advocacy Team Lead.
+Previous to Excellerate Foundation, Christy worked at the Children's Advocacy Center of Benton County in various roles; Bilingual Advocate and Bilingual Advocacy Team Lead.
 Additionally, she has held two international posts in both El Salvador and Costa Rica.
 In both countries, she focused on initiatives to strengthen community members while addressing the needs for systemic change within the communities.

 Christy got her BA of Science in Family and Human Services/Psychology from John Brown University.

 She has lived in Northwest Arkansas for 20 years and loves spending time with her husband and son.